davenonymous/BonsaiTrees/docs/README.md

   The loot tables for the bonsais use the tool in the Bonsai Pot to generate the outcome.
 Enchantments and other tool properties are taken into account when generating the loot.

 ## Auto-Generation

 Bonsai Trees 4 supports full and easy auto-generation of resource and data packs for mods that use the vanilla tree grower system.
 This means that most mods should work out of the box with no additional configuration needed.
+To avoid unnecessary clutter in the mod itself, the auto-generation is done using a separate mod.

 The auto-generation takes care of creating: